 Review copies of the calendar are available upon request for garden writers.
 We do appreciate knowing when you write about Gardening by the Moon.
+You may use information from the website in part or in whole as long as you notify me, cite your source, and send me a copy of the publication.
 (See also previouse press releases and newsletters)

 A beautifully illustrated and practical calendar that simplifies the technique of lunar planting.
 Packed with great information on garden activities for each month, it comes in three versions for a long, medium or short growing season. $12.95, available in natural food stores or at (707) 869-3974, www.gardeningbythemoon.com